 Most of my meal-prep salads involve kale.
 The leaves are strong and stand up to sitting in the fridge through the week, and it’s a massively powerful, nutrient-dense leafy green.
 If you’re not on board the K-train just yet I suggest you take a look at some of these awesome benefits:

 - Kale contains plenty of calcium.
-Contrary to popular belief, milk is not the only source of calcium on earth, and the milk we get at the supermarket is super-processed and possibly inflammatory anyway.
+Contrary to popular belief, milk is not the only source of calcium on earth.
 Get your bone health needs right here in a salad you can brag to your friends about.